-Figure 3 displays a sample story which received an average score, one which received a score one standard deviation below the mean and a third production scored as one standard deviation above the mean.
+Table 3 displays a sample story that received an average score, one that received a score 1 SD below the mean, and a third production which scored as 1 SD above the mean.
 These examples are included in order to provide a sense for the meaning of the scores but they will not be discussed in detail.